orcca-uwo/MultivariatePowerSeries/doc/SetDisplayStyle.md

 ##-- Finally, if no display style is set, Maple uses its default values, described together with the
 ##  individual parameters below.
 ##- If some parameters are specified in a display style 'd1' that is overridden by a different
-##  display style 'd2', then Maple will completely ignore 'd1'.
+##  display style 'd2', then Maple completely ignores 'd1'.
 Any parameters that are not set in
 ##  'd1' will get their default values.
 ##- When displaying a computation result or calling "Display", the display style can only *limit*
 ##  the terms displayed.
 It will never cause extra terms to be computed.